 The Royal Warrior Battalion has a flexible ROTC program that can be tailored to most students' needs, and classes are offered on campus.
-Two- and four-year programs are available, both of which can lead to a commission as an officer in the United States Army (after passing a medical examination).
+Two- and four-year programs are available, both of which can lead to a commission as an officer in the United States Army (for qualified students).
 Most students take one course per semester of the basic course program (freshman and sophomore years), and one course per semester of the advanced courses (junior and senior years).

 The Royal Warrior Battalion enjoys outstanding results in awarding scholarships.
-In 2006, 106 students were enrolled in the Royal Warrior Battalion, with 59 scholarship recipients.
+In 2007, 126 students were enrolled in the Royal Warrior Battalion, with 96 scholarship recipients.